 As part of his bankruptcy practice, Adam regularly appears in court to represent clients, and he also frequently drafts motions, objections, and other pleadings for clients, including in bankruptcy appeals before the U.S. District Court for the District of Maine and the First Circuit Court of Appeals.

 Adam’s most recent experience at Bernstein Shur includes the following matters:

 - Represented multiple Maine business debtors in preparing for and filing chapter 11 bankruptcy petitions, and guided the debtors through the bankruptcy process, including successful first-day motions, claim objections, avoidance actions, and asset sales

 - Represented estate in obtaining judgment in its favor at trial on multi-million dollar claim dispute before the U.S. Bankruptcy Court for the District of Maine

 Litigation and E-Discovery:

-In addition to his bankruptcy practice, Adam maintains a diverse litigation and appellate practice, which has included representing clients in federal courts in Maine, New Hampshire, Massachusetts, Michigan, New York, and California.
+In addition to his core bankruptcy practice, Adam maintains a diverse litigation and appellate practice, which has included representing clients in federal courts in Maine, New Hampshire, Massachusetts, Michigan, New York, and California.
 Adam also has represented clients in matters before the Maine Business & Consumer Court.

 Antitrust and Competition: